davebraze/OtoP-2/readme.md

    		  This example runs 4 simulations, each having 5000 iterations and sampling results every 1000 iterations.

-      	You can use: sh genTasklist.sh NUMRUN WORKDIREC ITER REP MET VTHRES to automatically generate tasklist.txt
+      	You can use: sh genTasklist.sh NUMRUN WORKDIREC ITER REP SAMP MET VTHRES to automatically generate tasklist.txt
       	* NUMRUN: total number of runs;
       	* WORKDIREC: working directory of the code;
       	The other parameters are the same as above and optional.